 Rules, regulations and conditions for the award of first degrees are set out in the appropriate Faculty Handbooks.
-For the list of undergraduate courses and degrees offered see Faculty (Undergraduate Study)

-For the list of undergraduate courses and degrees offered see Faculty (Undergraduate Study) in the Calendar.
+For the list of undergraduate courses and degrees offered see Table of Courses by Faculty (Undergraduate Study) in the Calendar

-The following is the list of higher degrees and graduate diplomas of the University, together with Higher Degrees the publication in which the conditions for the award appear.
+The following is the list of higher degrees, graduate diplomas and graduate certificates of the University, together with the publication in which the conditions for the award appear.
 For the list of graduate degrees by research and course work, arranged in faculty order, see Table of Courses (by faculty): Graduate Study in the Calendar.